mwananas/ananas/README.md

 ![.](https://files.catbox.moe/8b16mf.jpg)

 > !WARNING
-> Intreact with extra caution, i might bite
+> Intreact with extra caution, (ADHD, anger and some more i'd not like to mention)

+c+h is allowed! im actually friendly so i wont mind any approach :3 ₊˚ෆ

-I prefer fandoms such as TF2, limbus company, CRK, forsaken, JSAB, die of death, etc...
+╰┈➤ I prefer fandoms such as TF2, limbus company, CRK, forsaken, JSAB, die of death, etc...